 One of the most common questions we respond to is, “What tax bracket am I in?”
-Before we get to how tax brackets work, let’s talk about how the Canadian tax system for individuals works.
+Before we get to how tax brackets work, let’s discuss how the Canadian tax system for individuals works.

 Canada’s Tax System Basics

 In Canada, the more you make, the more income tax you pay.
 The federal and provincial governments have tax brackets that are not the same.
-For today’s article, we’ll be looking at Ontario for our examples.
+For today’s article, we’ll look at Ontario for our examples.

 Let’s start with the 2021 tax brackets: